hoanhan101/blockchain-db/README.md

 # blockchain-db
 > Blockchain + MongoDB = BlockchainDB, aka blockchain-db

-This is an implementation of Blockchain.
+**blockchain-db** is Blockchain's implementation.
 It uses MongoDB as a database management system to store blocks' metadata.
 Other interesting technical details such as merkle tree, nonce, difficulty, and transactions are also implemented and documented in the source code.